Sahil-0701/split_CostApp/README.md

 # split_CostApp
-An app based on Splitwide basics
+An app based on Splitwise basics